Regulating for Bias in AI

 By contrast, the US initiative seeks to move directly towards the setting of legal requirements around algorithm and data impact assessments.
 While the strength behind a legislative act would have more direct impact on the industry, than a set of Ethics Guidelines by an EU High Level Expert Group, the general expectation is that the US Algorithmic Accountability proposal is unlikely to be moved through the legislative system to actually become an Act.
 Hence, it is unlikely to be enforceable.

-Part II - Can there really be an 'AI for Good'?
+Can There Really be an ‘AI for Good’?

 Ansgar: The underlying intent behind the AI for good movement obviously is good.
 But we have concerns I would say, whether its applications are actually effective and also if the way it is being implemented is okay.